Trust registration

 Why?

-The Insurer shall have the same rights as the Master to information from the trustee(s) in regard to banking accounts and investments that the trustee possesses or is able to obtain and it may examine all vouchers in relation thereto whether in the trustee’s or agents possession, or the possession of the any banking institution, as the case may be.
+The Insurer shall have the same rights as the Master to information from the trustee(s) in regard to banking accounts and investments that the trustee possesses or is able to obtain.
+It may examine all vouchers in relation thereto, whether in the trustee’s possession, the agent’s possession, or the possession of the any banking institution.

 Contact Shackleton Risk Management for more information.